saucelabs/sauce-docs/docs/secure-connections/ipsec-vpn.md

 Each time you initiate a test, you'll see a temporary pop-up alert window with a reminder that the utilization of a trusted IPSec VPN connection combined with RDC public real device tests may not be compliant with your organization's network policy.
 :::

+## Setting IPSec VPN Tunnel Permissions

+IPSec VPN tunnel sharing permissions are established by Sauce Labs on the back end during initial setup and tunnel creation on your network.
+During this process, your organization can select from two permissions options:

+* Restrict IPSec VPN tunnel access to only the Organization Admin; or
+* Share IPSec VPN tunnel access organization-wide with all users

+At this time, we don't support granting permissions to individual users.

+To switch between the above permissions settings, your Organization Admin would need to contact Sauce Labs Support and we'll configure it for you.

+To verify that you have access to your organization's IPSec VPN tunnel, head to Tunnels.
+If the tunnel name and details are displayed here, it means you have access.

 ## Monitoring and Troubleshooting
 To monitor tunnel stability, we recommend pinging the tunnel gateway or checking the status of the VPN connection from the IPSec gateway itself.